Aman1337g/Git-Cheatsheet/README.md

 <br>

+## Resources
-To test your Knowledge you can go to - https://git-school.github.io/visualizing-git/<br>
+- To test your Knowledge you can go to - https://git-school.github.io/visualizing-git/<br>
-Another resource to learn git - https://gitimmersion.com/index.html
+- Another resource to learn git - https://gitimmersion.com/index.html</br>
+- If you want to dive deeper into Git, including learning about Cherry-Picking, Git Rebase and more I recommend completing the challenges here: https://learngitbranching.js.org/